 If a person who holds more than one job is injured while at work at one of these jobs, then the gross wages from each job is included in the AWW.
 Concurrent employment, therefore, must be utilized in the construction of the proper weekly compensation check.
 Compensation payments are not limited to solely the gross wages for the job at which one was working when injured, but all wages from all sources on the date of injury.
-The is true even if the person is injured while working at a part-time job provided that the part time job is covered under the Workers’ Compensation Act.
-Under those circumstances the wages from the full time job are added to the part time earnings to calculate the AWW.
+This is true even if the person is injured while working at a part-time job provided that the part-time job is covered under the Workers’ Compensation Act.
+Under those circumstances, the wages from the full-time job are added to the part-time earnings to calculate the AWW.

 It is easy to see that the addition of wages from all sources of income has a significant impact upon how large a payment one receives when injured on either his or her full time or part time job.
 Do not accept a feeble explanation that weekly workers’ compensation is limited to wages at the job where injured.
 It is important to remember that the Workers’ Compensation Act is designed to provide wage replacement from all jobs, not just the one at which the disabled employee was working when injured.

 To speak with a highly experienced workers’ compensation lawyer, click here, or telephone Parker Scheer LLP seven days a week, toll free at 886-414-0400.
 There is no fee charged to discuss your case, and all information furnished will be kept strictly confidential.

 Related Massachusetts Workers’ Compensation Articles